25-MDDN242/time-based-media-Peachblossoms2077/README.md

 Working Day Night System and Sun and Moon Movement Commit 14/03

 I fully fixed the Day Night System and added movement tied to obj.minutes along with obj.hours.
 This way, transitions between colors are much smoother than before.
-I implemented the same thing with the Sun and Moon so that their movement are purely tied to obj.hours.
-The moon rising at 12am and exits at 5am doesn't really make sense either so I managed to get the moon to rise at 10pm and leaves
+I implemented the same thing with the Sun and Moon so that their movement aren't purely tied to obj.hours.
+The moon rising at 12am and exits at 5am doesn't really make sense either so I managed to get the moon to rise at 9pm and leaves at 4am.

+The Clock's mechanism is basically complete, excluding the assets I still need to make and import and the alarm system.